 Downtown Racine encompasses a lot of different things for you to do!
 There are about 45 restaurants, pubs, and bars you can grab some food, a drink, or dessert, ranging from casual to classy, and over 40 different shops!
 Plus, they’re all local businesses!
 Who doesn’t love supporting our own local community?

 Not to mention, Downtown Racine does a fantastic job at putting together events for our community.
 First Fridays ranges from April through December; this is when shops are open later, there is live music, and some of the different businesses join in on the fun and have deals and discounts!
 They also have Party on the Pavement, various art walks/fairs in the summer, German Fest, St. Patrick’s Day and a Christmas Parade, and ice and snow sculptures in the winter.

 Wind Point Lighthouse

 Seeing the Wind Point Lighthouse is another excellent way to be a tourist in our home town!
+Plus, it’s one of the best photo-ops in Racine; there’s never a bad angle!
 Our lighthouse was built in the late 1800s; there’s a lot of rich history behind it.
 It was lit for the first time November 15, 1880, and it still continues to be lit today!
 They offer tours on the first Sunday of the month from June to October.
 They also have a cute little park and beach area and a shop that you can wander around, make a little purchase, and relax.

 Racine Theatre Guild